CharlesWithC/MyMemo/README.md

 MySQL, a popular database for websites, is finally implemented!
 You can decide whether to use MySQL or continue to use sqlite by changing the config.

+Please note that the first user registered (besides default user) will be given admin permission automatically, and when it's registered, the default user will be disabled.

 ## About My Memo